Chapter Twenty One

 Ellen, “Flippin’ amazing, I’m sitting here doing zip and the machine is cruising along like it knows exactly what to do.”

 Katya, “It does know what to do, we feed an address, it coordinates, you set it on auto, it goes where it is programmed to go.
 This is military grade equipment, but privately constructed.
 Someone in Society built it from scratch.”

 “Weren’t you talking to one of their tech people?”

 “Da, girl with tiny voice, like a mouse.
 I got impression she was on top of drone operation, Pearson would not put lightweight in charge of such technology.
 If I had to make bet, tech girl built it herself.”

 “Well, she did a damn fine job, the software must have been a bitch.”

 The drone is a quarter mile from the compound, the camera zooms.
 It’s quiet, only six thirty.
-Quiet except for the guards.
-Now that it’s light, the Humvees are gone, but men are spaced every fifty yards around the walls.
+Now that it’s light they see the Humvees are gone, but men are spaced every fifty yards around the walls.
 Some smoking, all with AR-15s slung over shoulders.
 They pace up and down, get bored, lean against the wall, then straighten up and look around.
 Tedious work, particularly since there hasn’t been, or is, or will be any activity.
 Not any they can deal with.

 Katya, “Focus on the door of the big house by the pool.”